algorand/sandbox/README.md

 If no configuration is specified the sandbox will be started with the `release` configuration which is a private network.
 The other private network configurations are those not suffixed with `net`.
 Namely these are `beta`, `dev` and `nightly`.

-The private network environment creates and funds a number of accounts in the container local `kmd` ready to use for testing transactions.
-These accounts can be seen using `./sandbox goal account list`.
+The private network environment creates and funds a number of accounts in the algod containers local `kmd` ready to use for testing transactions.
+These accounts can be reviewed using `./sandbox goal account list`.

 Private networks also include an `Indexer` service configured to synchronize against the private network.
 Because it doesn't require catching up to one of the long running networks it also starts very quickly.